-In order to use the Event Service as a native Windows NT service, it is first necessary to add the ooc.event.port property to the HKEY_LOCAL_MACHINE NT registry key (see "Using the Windows NT Registry" on page 60 for more details).
+In order to use the Event Service as a native Windows NT service, it is first necessary to add the ooc.event.endpoint property to the HKEY_LOCAL_MACHINE NT registry key (see "Using the Windows NT Registry" on page 61 for more details).

+'''

 nteventservice -i

+'''

 This adds the ORBacus Event Service entry to the Services dialog in the Control Panel.
 To start the event service, select the ORBacus Event Service entry, and press Start.
 If the service is to be started automatically when the machine is booted, select the ORBacus Event Service entry, then click Startup.
-Next select Startup Type-Automatic, and press OK.
+Next select Startup Type - Automatic, and press OK.
 Alternatively, the service could have been installed using the -s option, which configures the service for automatic start-up:

+'''

 nteventservice -s

+'''

+'''

 nteventservice -u

+'''